jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

-## Ruling out answers & guessing intelligently
+## Ruling out answers & guessing intelligently  {#ruling-out}

-  [guessing]: #ruling-out-answers--guessing-intelligently
+  [guessing]: #ruling-out

-Never jump to an answer without first ruling out 1-2 choices.
-This will make sure you’re paying attention and not just jumping for a distractor.
+Never commit to an answer without ruling out other choices.
+This will make sure you’re not just jumping for a distractor.
 Once you rule out a choice, you can completely forget about it and focus your attention on comparing the remaining choices.

+Multiple choice tests are as much about knowing the right answer as being able to rule out all the wrong answers.

 If you have to guess, do so intelligently: